'Titanic' and 'Wallander' Actor David Warner Has Died at Age 80

 Tributes are being paid to prolific British actor David Warner following his death from a cancer-related illness.

 The BBC reports that Warner passed away Sunday (July 24) at Denville Hall, a London retirement home for actors and actresses.
-Warner worked extensively on stage and screen for nearly 60 years, appearing in movies including Titanic, Tron, and The Omen, and series including Wallander, Star Trek: The Next Generation and Doctor Who
+Warner worked extensively on stage and screen for nearly 60 years, appearing in movies including Titanic, Tron, and The Omen, and series including Wallander, Star Trek: The Next Generation and Doctor Who.

 His family said in a statement: "Over the past 18 months he approached his diagnosis with a characteristic grace and dignity.
 He will be missed hugely by us, his family and friends, and remembered as a kind-hearted, generous and compassionate man, partner and father, whose legacy of extraordinary work has touched the lives of so many over the years.
 We are heartbroken."